- Gifts of Cash

 - Closely-Held Business Interests and Other Complex Assets

 Many donors own businesses or have substantial interests in privately held stock (C- and S- corp), Limited Liability Company and limited partnership interests which may be considered as a gift to Penn.

-The company stock or interest is donated to Penn and you obtain a qualified appraisal that substantiates its value.
-You may take an income tax charitable deduction for the appraised value of the stock; no capital gain tax is due on any appreciation.
+The company stock or interest can be donated to Penn to support a donor’s area of interest.
+The donor obtains a qualified appraisal that substantiates its value and receives an income tax charitable deduction for the appraised value of the stock; no capital gain tax is due on any appreciation.

 Penn may sell the stock back to the company within a reasonable time frame, which funds the gift; or, in the case of an impending business sale, Penn may hold the stock until the company is purchased, funding the gift.